Home » Short Courses

 Download details and booking form here.

-Note: Our International Play Therapy Conference (Applying Play Therapy Concepts across Diverse Settings) is being held at the same venue on the day before this – 15th June.
+Note: Our International Play Therapy Conference (Applying Play Therapy Concepts Across Diverse Settings) is being held at the same venue on the day before this – 15th June.
 What not attend all 3 days?
-You will receive an additional €40 discount if booking both!
+You will receive an additional €40 discount if booking both and paying in full before 28th Feb!

 See Paris’s Ted Talk: Trauma & Play Therapy: Holding Hard Stories